-This will depend on where you live, however most students will arrive during the Arrivals period in September and collect their keys (or fobs) from their college reception.
+This will depend on where you live, however most students will arrive during the Arrivals period in September.
+On your arrival date you can collect your keys (or fobs) from your college reception.
 You can check reception opening hours here.

 Once you have completed your e-induction within The MyAccommodation Portal you will be asked to book an arrivals slot.
 You should download or print a copy of this (along with an unloading permit) before you arrive.